ls1intum/Artemis/docs/user/exercises/quiz.rst

         - **Add Short-Answer Question**

-            This kind of question is composed by a statement and spots to fill them out by typing the answers.
+            This kind of question is composed of a statement and spots to fill them out by typing the answers.

             .. figure:: quiz/short-answer-question.png
                 :align: center